Luke8218/Luke8218/README.md

 ## Hi there 👋

-This is my GitHub account for all things related to my **QMUL** studies! 🎓
+This is my GitHub account for all things related to my **QMUL** studies! 🎓 I am on the Digital & Technology Solutions Degree Apprenticeship course, specialising in the Software Development pathway.

+It will be used in parallel with my programming modules, such as IOT451U - Fundamentals of Programming.

 <!--
 **Luke8218/Luke8218** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.